Valret/TealChat/README.md

 # Teal Chat
-simple chat made to test how TCP works in java
+Simple chat made to test how TCP works in java